jane-doe-H24Team/AI-Crew/README.md

 # AI Crew

 AI Crew is a multi-agent system designed to manage a team of autonomous avatars.
-These avatars can perform various tasks, such as replying to emails, participating in GitHub discussions, and interacting with social media platforms like Telegram and Discord.
+These avatars can perform various tasks, such as replying to emails, participating in GitHub discussions, and interacting with social media platforms like Telegram, Discord, Reddit and Slack.
 The system is designed to be highly extensible, allowing for the addition of new avatars, new functionalities, and new communication channels.

 The core of the project is an orchestrator built with FastAPI that manages the avatars' lifecycle and interactions.
 Each avatar has its own personality, skills, and schedule, defined in a YAML profile.
-The avatars are powered by language models (LLMs) running locally, which allows for greater privacy and control.
-To enhance the quality and relevance of LLM responses, the system incorporates **Retrieval Augmented Generation (RAG)**, leveraging a knowledge base stored in PostgreSQL with the `pg_vector` extension.
+The avatars are powered by language models (LLMs), giving users the flexibility to use local instances (like Ollama or vLLM) or cloud-based services.
+To enhance the quality and relevance of LLM responses, the system incorporates Retrieval Augmented Generation (RAG), leveraging a knowledge base stored in PostgreSQL with the `pg_vector` extension.

 ## Features

 -   **Autonomous Avatars**: The avatars are autonomous and can perform tasks without human intervention.
--   **Email Integration**: The avatars can read and reply to emails, maintaining conversation history.
--   **GitHub Integration**: The avatars can participate in GitHub discussions by commenting on issues and pull requests where they are mentioned.
--   **Telegram Integration**: The avatars can send and receive messages on Telegram.
--   **Discord Integration**: The avatars can send and receive messages on Discord.
+-   **Tool Usage**: Avatars can use external tools to perform actions, such as web searches, calculations, or interacting with other APIs.
+This feature is powered by the LLM's function calling capabilities.
+-   **Flexible LLM Engine**: Supports multiple LLM backends, including Ollama and any OpenAI-compatible API (e.g., vLLM, Together.ai).
+-   **Multi-Platform Connectors**: Integration with Email, GitHub, Telegram, Discord, Reddit, and Slack.
--   **Retrieval Augmented Generation (RAG)**: Enhances LLM responses by retrieving relevant information from a custom knowledge base, ensuring more accurate and contextually rich replies.
+-   **Retrieval Augmented Generation (RAG)**: Enhances LLM responses by retrieving relevant information from a custom knowledge base.
--   **Local LLMs**: The use of local LLMs (via Ollama) ensures privacy and allows for greater control over the models.
--   **Agent Workflow**: Avatar can send internal messages each other enabling collaborative workflows.
+-   **Agent Workflow**: Avatars can send internal messages to each other, enabling collaborative workflows.
 -   **Extensible**: The system is designed to be highly extensible.
-You can easily add new avatars, new connectors, and new functionalities.
+You can easily add new avatars, connectors, and tools.

 ## Architecture

 The project is composed of the following components:

 -   **Orchestrator**: A FastAPI application (`avatar_manager/main.py`) that serves as the entry point of the system.
-It loads the avatar profiles, schedules the tasks, and exposes an API to interact with the system.
--   **Avatar Profiles**: YAML files located in the `profiles/` directory.
-Each file defines an avatar, including its name, personality, skills, LLM model, and schedule.
-It also allows for configuration of the email conversation history limit (`email_history_limit`).
+-   **Avatar Profiles**: YAML files in the `profiles/` directory defining each avatar's personality, skills, and configuration.
--   **Connectors**: Python modules in the `avatar_manager/connectors/` directory that handle the communication with external services.
-These are abstracted via a `BaseConnector` interface, making it easy to add new platforms.
-Currently, there are connectors for:
+-   **Connectors**: Modules in `avatar_manager/connectors/` for communication with external services.
-    *   Email (IMAP and SMTP)
-    *   GitHub
-    *   Telegram
-    *   Discord
+-   **Tools**: Modules in `avatar_manager/tools/` that define the tools available to the avatars.
--   **Core**: The `avatar_manager/core/` directory contains the core logic of the avatars, including:
+-   **Core**: The `avatar_manager/core/` directory contains the core logic, including the `generator.py` which now handles tool usage.
-    *   `generator.py`: Responsible for generating replies and comments using LLMs, now augmented with RAG.
-    *   `embeddings.py`: Handles the generation of vector embeddings for text using Ollama.
--   **Prompts**: The `avatar_manager/prompts/` directory contains the prompt templates used to interact with the LLMs.
--   **Database (PostgreSQL with pg_vector)**: Used for persistent storage of conversation history and the RAG knowledge base. `pg_vector` enables efficient similarity search for retrieving relevant information.
--   **Ollama**: The system relies on a local installation of Ollama to run the LLMs (for both generation and embedding).
-Each avatar can be configured to use a different model.
--   **Internal Event Bus**: A core component (`avatar_manager/internal_events.py`) facilitating asynchronous, decoupled communication between avatars.
-Avatars can publish messages (e.g., task hand-offs, escalation requests) to the bus, and other avatars can subscribe to specific message types or messages addressed directly to them, enabling complex collaborative workflows.
+-   **LLM Engines**: Support for Ollama and OpenAI-compatible APIs.

 ## How it works

-1. The **Orchestrator** loads the avatar profiles from the `profiles/` directory and initializes the configured connectors for each avatar.
+1. The **Orchestrator** loads the avatar profiles and the available tools.
-2. A scheduler triggers the execution of tasks for each avatar, according to its schedule.
+2. The scheduler triggers tasks for each avatar.
-3. The **Connectors** are used to fetch data from external services (e.g., unread emails, GitHub notifications, Telegram/Discord messages).
+3. The **Connectors** fetch data from external services.
 4. For each incoming message, the `generator.py` module:
+    *   Provides the LLM with the user's message, the conversation history, RAG context, and the definitions of the tools the avatar is allowed to use.
+    *   The LLM decides whether to respond directly or to use a tool.
+    *   If a tool is chosen, the system executes the tool's Python function and sends the result back to the LLM.
-    *   Uses an LLM to decide whether a reply is needed (for emails).
+    *   The LLM uses the tool's result to generate a final response.
-    *   Generates an embedding of the incoming message/query.
-    *   Performs a similarity search in the **RAG knowledge base** (PostgreSQL with `pg_vector`) to retrieve relevant contextual information.
-    *   Uses another LLM to generate the content of the reply, based on the avatar's personality, the conversation history (for emails), the incoming message, and the **retrieved RAG context**.
-5. The **Connectors** are used to send the reply to the external service.
+5. The **Connectors** send the final reply.

 ## Getting Started